Getting Started With Whiplash

 4. Shipping Us Your Products

-During the Ship Notice creation process, you will receive your custom ship-to address.
+When you create a Ship Notice you will receive a ship-to address.
 Items need to get to a Whiplash facility with customs cleared and duties paid.
 You'll receive a notification when your shipment hits our docs and a detailed report once items have been checked in.
-(This usually takes from 1–3 days depending on the size of your shipment.)
+This takes from 2–3 days business days on average depending on the size and complexity of your shipment.

 If this is the case, we generally recommend sending us your inventory in two phases.
 The first shipment will be between 50–70% of your inventory (across all SKUs).
 This allows you to maintain fulfilling orders while the initial stock is en route to us.
 Create an individual Ship Notice for each shipment.